-Now, that same nonpartisan Inspector General testified, and I quote, "The IRS' existing fraud detection systems may not be capable of identifying ACA or health care refund or fraud schemes prior to the issuance of the tax refunds."
-Obviously, this is completely unacceptable, and I guess I would ask: how do you expect the American people to believe that their hard-earned tax dollars are going to be protected, and what are you doing about these longstanding, ongoing problems and obviously the potential in the future, given the Inspector General's testimony?
+Now, that same nonpartisan Inspector General testified, "The IRS' existing fraud detection systems may not be capable of identifying ACA or healthcare refund or fraud schemes prior to the issuance of the tax refunds."
+Obviously, this is completely unacceptable, and I guess I would ask: How do you expect the American people to believe that their hard-earned tax dollars are going to be protected, and what are you doing about these longstanding, ongoing problems and obviously the potential in the future, given the Inspector General's testimony?

-\Mr. Werfel.
+Mr. WERFEL.
 Thank you for the question.
-I have a few responses.
+I have a few re-

+sponses.